|installed April 4, after 862 pageviews |

 We both love bird photography.
 We're blessed with the most beautiful birds in our backyard and close surroundings, so a camera in hand comes naturally.

 I've been posting on DA regularly for the past 2 years; photographs and traditional art.
 I received 4 DD's (Daily Deviations) for both categories, one of which is a depression awareness poster.
-I was proud of it, my doctor requested a copy for his clinic in Montreal, Quebec, and an article in our local newspaper reported on it.
 Over the years I participated in the Ottawa Art s-in-the-Parc Show, sold some of my works there as well as in our local Christmas fairs.
 One of my earliest and prettiest works is even adorning a big dental office in town.
 I am feeling incredibly happy to have touched some people with my artwork, enough for them to want to look at it every day.
 It's a special feeling, knowing your original artwork is hanging on a wall somewhere in different places.. in Holland, Canada and the US.
 Inquiries for purchasing any of my original works are always welcome.

 Two years ago, I started with acrylic paint out of pure curiosity as to the feel of it.
 I worked on canvasses with paint, white, silver and gold pigment ink.
 Then I discovered foamboard and artboard.
 And I went from paint to Sharpies, on to Copic-, Touch-, Pro- and Prismacolor- markers and finally moved over to Bristol (vellum) and drawing paper, and Faber-Castell Polychromos colour pencils.